MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 *7_point_trajectory_data.expected_output.csv*

-The Hmax (e.g. Y value) for this trajectory is calculated to be approximately 17,468.94 ft and at that height the X value is calculated as 34,937.89 ft.
+Since this is simple trajectory problem, we expect only 1 peak to occur.
+The standard trajectory equations were used to compute that Hmax (e.g. Y value) for this trajectory is approximately 17,468.94 ft, at which the X value is calculated to be 34,937.89 ft.
+Therefore the calcuated expected x,y pair is:

+34,937.89, 17,468.94

+Therefore the Cubic Extrema should yield a single x,y pair and it does indeed do so at: x=34896.042969 y=17469.068359 which is good agreement

 ---